What is vasculitis?

 When should I see my doctor?

 It is important to seek help right away if you think you have vasculitis, as early treatment may help prevent long-term damage.

-Your doctor may ask you about your symptoms and examine you.
+Your doctor will ask you about your symptoms and examine you.

-Sometimes a small sample of tissue (a biopsy) is needed to make a diagnosis.
+To confirm a diagnosis of vasculitis, a small sample of tissue (a biopsy) is often needed to examine under the microscope.

-There is no cure for vasculitis but treatment can help control your symptoms and often leads to remission of the vasculitis.
+If it is due to an autoimmune condition, treatment can help control the symptoms and often leads to remission of the vasculitis (where symptoms become less severe or disappear).
 Some people have chronic (long-term) vasculitis, however, and never go into remission.

 Medicines for vasculitis work by:

 - suppressing the immune system (for example cyclophosphamide, methotrexate or azathioprine)